alibadawi25/undercover/README.md

 Classic social deduction where one player is the spy trying to guess the location while others discuss without revealing it.

-### 🤐 **Undercover**

-Players receive related but different words, with undercover agents trying to blend in while civilians find the imposters.

 ### 🌙 **Mafia**

 The timeless game of deduction where mafia members eliminate townspeople while townspeople try to identify the mafia.